SEO tips to kick-start your new website.

 It can track sales, what content interests your audience the most, and how your audience finds you.
 Getting started with Google Analytics does require a little bit of technical know-how, but if you are using one of the most-popular content management systems (CMS) such as WordPress, there are plenty of tools and in-depth advice to make it easy.

-2. Use Search Console to see what Google makes of your site:
+2. Setup Google Search Console (GSC) to see what Google makes of your site:

 What if I was to tell you Google has a powerful collection of tools that tell you exactly how often they crawl your site, what they think it’s about, and even suggestions on things they have trouble with?
 And that you can have it?
 For free?
 You’d want it, wouldn’t you?